Mindset

 2011 Recession Business Survival Plan – Taking Positive Action

-As we close 2010 we look back at the lessons learned and forward to new opportunities.
-Below are critical points we saw illustrated by among the most successful and intelligent people in their various businesses.
-Despite their phenomenal business track records few were untouched by the recent crisis.
+As we close 2010, we look back at the lessons learned and look forward to new opportunities.
+Below are critical points illustrated by among the most successful and intelligent people in their various businesses.
+Although their phenomenal business track records, few were untouched by the recent crisis.
 Here are some “lessons” we feel most important to examine for yourself as we tackle 2011 with positive momentum.

 Ike Devji, Asset Protection Attorney